opengisch/QField-Website/content/success-stories/geological-mapping/index.md

 title: "Geological Mapping with QField: A Success Story by Terrane Geoscience"
 date: 2025-10-16T11:58:28+02:00
 draft: false
-author: "Author Name"
+author: "Rohanna Gibson"
-authorTitle: "Author Title"
+authorTitle: "Structural Geologist"
-company: "Company Name"
+company: "<a href=\"https://terranegeoscience.com/\" target=\"_blank\" rel=\"noopener\">Terrane Geoscience</a>"
-description: "To collect new data on bedrock geology and view existing geoscience data in the field.
-Geologic mapping is
+description: >-
-      completed using paper maps and/or digital devices for data collection.
-The goal is to improve the geologic mapping workflow by entering data directly in the field, create quality data with consistent terms, and reference existing geoscience data in the field."
+      To collect new data on bedrock geology and view existing geoscience data in the field.
+Geologic mapping is completed using paper maps and/or digital devices for data collection.
+The goal is to improve the geologic mapping workflow by entering data directly in the field, create quality data with consistent terms, and reference existing geoscience data in the field.
 image: "geologic_field.png"
 ogImage: "geologic_field.png"
 tags: []